-Most companies realize the importance of creating interactive customer relationships built around a story.
+Most companies realize the importance of creating interactive customer relationships built around stories.
 Frequently this takes the form of describing you to yourself.
 I’m guessing this is to show you that they understand you.
 These descriptions are probably based on research into who the customer is, or who the customer they hope to acquire is.
 Then they describe this and hope that you relate.
 “That’s me,” you say to yourself!

 For example: A1 Steak Sauce